 Web4 Economics

-Web4 solves spam, abuse, and low-quality content not with moderation armies, but with an attention budget.
+Web4 solves spam, abuse, and low-quality content not with moderation armies, but by giving every agent a finite ATP budget.

 Is ATP like Bitcoin? (short answer: no)